CodeOTR/cotr-snippets/docs/snippets/cotrNotEqual.md

 description: The cotrNotEqual snippet.
 ---

-Haskell not equal to operator.
+Java not equal to operator.

 **Aliases**:
 - cotrNotEqual